gjsify/ts-for-gir/packages/cli/README.md

                                                        [string] [default: false]
-      --configName       Name of the config if you want to use a different name [string] -d, --useNamespace     Export all symbols for each module as a namespace [string] [default: false] -n, --noComments       Do not generate documentation comments [string] [default: false]
+      --configName       Name of the config if you want to use a different name [string] -d, --noNamespace      Do not export all symbols for each module as a namespace [string] [default: false] -n, --noComments       Do not generate documentation comments [string] [default: false]